-- 1. At the earliest opportunity, record your concerns on CPOMS, record facts accurately and be clear when you are expressing an opinion and the basis for this these notes will help to ensure accuracy in recalling events later notes should be legible, signed and dated. - 2.
+- 1. At the earliest opportunity, record your concerns on CPOMS, record facts accurately in the words of the child.
+These notes will help to ensure accuracy in recalling events later notes should be legible, signed and dated. - 2.
 If you make written notes at the time of the disclosure please make sure these are signed and dated and passed to the DSL.